Daniel-Abrecht/Discretionary-Program-Access-Control/Unix Program Permission Proposal.md

 to always switch to the correct user before using a program (setuid and setgid bits won't help here).
 On top of that, each of these user program combinations would need an entry in /etc/sudoers, and the user would often have to add a lot of ACLs to model the permissions correctly.
-All this would be a lot of work for the users, it's difficult to get right, and it's error prone, and it's a nightmare to maintain.
+All this would be a lot of work for the users, it's difficult to get right, it's error prone, and it's a nightmare to maintain.

 But how about using other existing solutions?
 In linux, we have SeLinux and Apparmor, why not use them?